scipy-conference/scipy-conference/manual/program/track_chair_instructions.rst

   :width: 400
   :alt: Yo dawg, I heard you like reviews so I created a decision spreadsheet so you can submit reviews on the reviews

 This year, the conference will be using Pretalx to manage the submissions and reviews.
 You can find all talks submitted for your track and their reviews in the "Submission status_<your track>" spreadsheet that we will share with you ahead of the track decision deadline.
-The spreadsheet includes some helpful tools to see the average scores for your track’s submissions, set the status and add comments.
+The spreadsheet includes some helpful tools to see the average scores for your track's submissions, set the status and add comments.
 Feel free to edit the spreadsheet as needed.
 Once you have made your decisions, please submit your assignments via Pretalx using the instructions below.

 Here are the steps to follow in Pretalx to make your selections: